neuroccm/neuroccm.github.io/index.md

 </p>

-Welcome to the Stroke Innovations Lab/I4QI Lab in Stroke; Dr. Khosravani's lab site, as part of the Division of Neurology at the University of Toronto.
+Welcome to the Stroke Innovations Lab (SiLab)/AI4QI Lab in Stroke; Dr. Khosravani's lab site, as part of the Division of Neurology at the University of Toronto.
 Our lab's work is dedicated to Quality Improvement (QI) in acute stroke care.
 Our work focuses on several areas:

 * stroke resuscitation - our lab termed the work "stroke resuscitation", developed the protected code stroke protocol, defined the use of crisis resource management in stroke, and thus our focus is education and quality improvement during the code stroke process.
 We use CRM pricinples and have an active code stroke simulation program.
 This also includes our efforts within NICE (Neurovascular Innovations CollaborativE) as listed below.
 * AI4QI - machine learning for bolstering current standards of care.
 We are leveraging machine-learning to enhance QI within acute stroke care in the inpatient setting.